 Symptoms of vaginal cancer

-Some vaginal cancers have no symptoms in their early stages, and only cause symptoms once they have invaded other parts of the body.
-They may be found through an abnormal pap smear.
+Some vaginal cancers have no symptoms in the early stages, and only cause symptoms once they have invaded other parts of the body.
+They may be suspected following an abnormal cervical screening test.

-Some of the symptoms of vaginal cancer can include:
+Some of the symptoms of vaginal cancer include:

 - painless vaginal bleeding that’s not associated with menstruation